Open Source Package with 1M Downloads Compromised to Steal Credentials

 Why This Matters

-Highlights supply chain security risks in open source ecosystems with millions of users
+Demonstrates supply chain attack risks in open source ecosystems with millions of users

 Unknown attackers exploited a vulnerability in Elementary's GitHub action workflow to gain access to signing keys and publish malicious version 0.23.3 of element-data, a CLI tool for monitoring machine learning systems.
-The compromised package harvested sensitive data including warehouse credentials, cloud provider keys, API tokens, and SSH keys from infected systems.
-The malicious version was removed after 12 hours following a third-party report.
-Elementary urged affected users to immediately uninstall version 0.23.3, upgrade to 0.23.4, check for marker files at /tmp/.trinny-security-update, and rotate all accessible credentials.
-CI/CD runners face particular risk due to mounted secrets.
-The company has fixed the vulnerability and rotated all compromised credentials.
+The malicious package collected sensitive data including user profiles, warehouse credentials, cloud provider keys, API tokens, and SSH keys from infected systems.
+The threat actor posted malicious code to a pull request that executed a bash script within the developer's account, retrieving sensitive credentials.
+The compromised package was published to Python Package Index and Docker accounts before being removed 12 hours later on Saturday.
+Elementary urges users who installed version 0.23.3 to immediately uninstall it, upgrade to version 0.23.4, rotate all accessible credentials, and check for the marker file /tmp/.trinny-security-update indicating successful payload execution.